Most diseases have a genetic component. Genetic risk scores quantify the degree of risk conferred through an

 Our Embryo Report measures genetic predisposition for the top, common chronic conditions not included in other embryo genetic testing.

 Currently, embryo testing involves the ability to screen for aneuploidy, monogenic conditions, and structural rearrangements.
 These tests are known as PGT-A, PGT-M, and PGT-SR, respectively.
 PGT-A is included in Orchid’s Embryo Report and is applicable to any couple, while PGT-M and PGT-SR are done for specific clinical indications.

-Parents can safely and naturally reduce their future children’s riskfor the top 10 most common diseases.
+Parents can safely and naturally reduce their future children’s risk for 12 common diseases.

 Coronary Heart Disease